dgroomes/react-playground/static-markdown-gen/README.md

   constructs.
 - [x] DONE Remove React.
 This has nothing to do with React.
 It turns out it's more a JSX example.
 - [ ] Remove this from `react-playground`.
-- [ ] Use a proper markdown AST library and serializer to construct the markdown document instead of string concatenation.
+- [x] DONE Use a proper markdown AST library and serializer to construct the Markdown document instead of string concatenation.
+   - DONE First draft (thanks LLM)
+   - DONE (OK I mostly get it) Make sense of it.
+I don't need to support all these element types.

 ## Reference